 This report provides good practice guidance for commissioners and service providers across Greater Manchester, Lancashire and South Cumbria regarding ADHD service delivery for children and young people.

-The Greater Manchester mentally health schools and colleges programme is developing the capacity of further education and sixth form colleges to collaborate to support the mental health and wellbeing of their staff and students
+The Greater Manchester mental health in further education colleges programme is developing the capacity of colleges to collaborate to support the mental health and wellbeing of their staff and students

 In the very early stages of this project 42nd Street conducted a survey of college aged young people to understand help seeking behaviour online and used the results of this to create a bespoke online platform